 What to look at

-- Compare lot size to building sq footage in order to find properties with room, and use aerial maps to confirm.
+- Compare lot size to building sq footage in order to find properties with the room, and use aerial maps to confirm.
 Look for corner lots where the ADU can have a separate street presence.

 - Check out local nuances in certain locations like oversized alleys where detached garages can easily and inexpensively be converted.

 ADU can be seen as a new opportunity for real estate investing.
 However, unlike it requires thorough research.
-If you are confused if ADU is the right investment or not, be assured that they are gaining popularity and might pay off in the coming years.
+If you are confused if an ADU is the right investment or not, be assured that they are gaining popularity and might pay off in the coming years.

 Need help with the research?
 Check out our tool to browse residential and commercial properties.

 Feel free to reach out to us for any additional information or resources to help accelerate your real estate journey.
-Hope this piece helped you discover a great real estate potential.
+Hope this piece helped you discover great real estate potential.
 Let us know if you have any other queries that you want answered.